IVAN-MK7/pixel_caster/README.md

 [![](https://img.shields.io/crates/v/pixel_caster.svg)](https://crates.io/crates/pixel_caster)

-Get from, and send to, the screen BGRA values in bytes (8 bit unsigned integers, u8) to read or manipulate pixels.
+Get from, and send to, the screen BGRA values in bytes (either 8 or 32 bit unsigned integers, u8/u32) to read or manipulate pixels.

 Import/export characters from/to .png files, alterate their color and transparency, create strings out of them and print them on the screen.